 - Store Manager

-For descriptions of these roles visit the Vault Guide to Fashion & Appeal Jobs.
+For descriptions of these roles visit the Vault Guide to Fashion & Apparel Jobs.

 Retail & Consumer Products

 Retail comes in a variety of shapes, sizes and platforms, and involves the sale of goods or commodities directly to consumers.
 The most commonly known retail stores, often referred to as "brick and mortar" operations, include conventional and specialty department stores, discount and chain stores, consumer electronics, home improvement and office supply retailers, sporting goods, footwear and jewelry stores, as well as pharmacies, food stores, grocery stores, and more.
-The US retail landscape is changing rapidly as technology disrupts many traditional retail companies.
+The US retail landscape is changing rapidly as technology disrupts many traditional retail companies and more consumers grew accustomed to online shopping during the Covid-19 pandemic.
 Traditional store closings have outpaced store openings in the US in recent years, while eCommerce continues to grow.
-According to McKinsey & Company's "Perspectives on retail and consumer goods," successful retail companies must be agile, consistently reinventing and innovating to "meet consumers where they are both physically and digitally."
+According to McKinsey & Company's The Future of Shopping: Technology Everywhere “the most successful retailers will be those that connect with consumers in new ways by leaning in on their digital, omnichannel, and in-store technology ambitions.”
 Typical career paths and training vary depending on both the company and its industry segment.

 The hospitality industry has many exciting opportunities all with a common thread of providing a high level of customer service.
 Some segments include: